mattermost/mattermost-developer-documentation/site/content/blog/2019-10-21-localizing-matterpoll/index.md

 ### Extracting the Translation Strings

-As already mentioned [`goi18n`](https://github.com/nicksnyder/go-i18n#command-goi18n-), allow the extraction of the translation string from the code into the translation file.
+As already mentioned [`goi18n`](https://github.com/nicksnyder/go-i18n#command-goi18n-), allows the extraction of the translation string from the code into the translation file.
 This can be done by running
 `goi18n extract -format json -outdir assets/i18n/ server/`, which creates `assets/i18n/active.en.json` containing all translation strings.

 #### Adding a New Language